abought/trischwartz/README.md

 ## Usage

 This module does three things:

 1. Generates three random angles that make up a triangle

-2. Calculates the coordinates for a triangle within a unit square, given a set of angles
+2. Calculates the coordinates for a triangle within a unit square, given angles

 3. Creates an SVG element to draw and display a triangle in a page